ephyg/Learning-Track-Tasks/Final Task/Readme.md

-# Learning Track Task 8: NextAuth
+# Learning Track Final Task

 ## Task Description
-Implementation of Authentication using NextAuth
+Implementation of Authentication using NextAuth Implement bookmarking of job posts

 ## Guidelines setup the project